Calibrations

 When you first open the tab, the Overview table near the bottom of the page shows summary data for each scorecard.
 In this view, click See details to filter the report by a specific scorecard.
 Whether you click See details in the table or click a chart to filter the report, the table updates to show question-level data for the scorecard you clicked, as shown in the following image.

-Use the dropdown above the table to sort the questions by their order in the scorecard or by alignment score.
-Click See results for any question to see and review the actual calibration results for that question.
+In the score question breakdown table, click See results for any question to see and review the results for that question across all calibration sessions in the specified date range.
 This allows you to see which reviewers scored differently than the calibration owner, and to read reviewers' comments to better understand their reasoning.
-For more information, see Review an interaction and Calibrate the results, below.
+When you are in this view, you can use the arrows near the top of the page to cycle between sessions:

 View all calibrations